 Today’s Reading: John 1:35-42a

-One of the two who heard John speak and followed Jesus was Andrew, Simon Peter's brother.
-He first found his own brother Simon and said to him, "We have found the Messiah" (which means the Christ).
-(John 1:40-41)
+“[Andrew] first found his own brother Simon and said to him, “We have found the Messiah” (which means Christ).”
+(John 1:41)

 In the Name + of Jesus.
 Amen.
 John has an early encounter with two of his disciples and Jesus.
 John confesses, not only to the disciples but to all, “Behold, the Lamb of God!”
 With such a great confession of who Jesus is, how could anyone miss it?
 Sadly, many missed not only John’s announcement of Jesus but also Jesus Himself!
 However, one of John’s disciples heard that pronouncement and sought Jesus – the apostle Andrew.
 The first apostle of Jesus, he found his brother Peter and declared to him, “We have found the Messiah.”

 Andrew’s declaration to Peter is just as important today as it was then, if not more important.
 Today, our focus grows ever more increasing on God’s promise of a Savior coming to fruition.
 It’s not a matter of wanting a Savior (because we don’t due to sin), but needing a Savior.
 We need Jesus to be who John says He is – the Lamb of God who takes away the sin of the world.

 Our sinfulness keeps us from God.
 Our sinfulness makes us an enemy of God and being an enemy of God only ends with death.
 God is not content with death and makes the promise of Jesus.
 As time passes by, more and more of God’s promise is revealed until John makes the startling revelation that Jesus is the Lamb of God.
 Andrew takes that revelation and expands on the fact that He is the Messiah.